 In the right atrium, the oxygen-rich blood mixes with the oxygen-poor blood entering the heart from the body.
 From the right atrium, this mixture of oxygen-rich and oxygen-poor blood flows through a hole called an atrial septal defect (ASD) and into the left atrium.
 The left atrium sends blood to the left ventricle, which pumps blood into the body.

-When oxygen-poor blood from the right atrium is pumped into the body along with oxygen-rich blood from the lungs, the fingers, toes, and lips may appear blue.
-This condition is called cyanosis.
+When oxygen-poor blood is pumped into the body along with oxygen-rich blood, the fingers, toes, and lips may appear blue, a condition called cyanosis.